JensJoschi/variability_timing/methods.md

 # Methods

+## climate data
 To calculate winter onset and environmental predictability at various locations, I used the GHCN-Daily dataset (Menne et al., 2012), version 3.22 which includes weather station data from throughout the world (Menne et al., 2018).
+I used the mean of daily minimum and maximum temperatures to calculate daily average temperatures of ~5-50 years for each station.
+I then calculated winter onset in each year as the day on which temperatures falls below x °C for the yth time (starting the "year" in midsummer), and used standard devitation among years to estimate winter variability.
+To calculate winter predictability, I first calculated the slope of the last 30 days before winter onset, and used the between-years standard deviation in that slope.
+During the analysis of the results (after seeing that predictability has likely no effect, but before final analysis), I changed the approach to calculating the "colour of noise", i.e. the slope coefficient in a power spectral density plot (not finished, but should, if possible, use only data for winter onset +- 1 month).

+## empirical data
-I then extracted photoperiodic response curves from 60 published studies (350 populations) along with their sampling locations, and estimated the means (LD 50, critical day length) and slopes of these curves.
-The mean was correlated with latitude, whereas the slope estimates were correlated to the estimated predictability and variability of winter arrival.
+I searched the web of science database for "(photoperiodic AND (geogr\* OR range)) OR (photoperiod\* AND latitud\*) OR(photoperiod\* AND longitud\*), filtered all relevant articles, and did a forward-citation search.
+I also checked the references of two books (todo).
+I then contacted some authors to obtain unpublished data (todo).
+Then I extracted photoperiodic response curves from ~60 published studies (~400 populations) along with their sampling locations, and estimated the means (LD 50, critical day length) and slopes of these curves with a dose-response-curve analysis. slopes were scaled by (max response - min response) (parameter d-c), because populations that achieve only 50% diapause induction have flatter slopes (todo)

+## correlation of phoperiodic response with latitude

+I correlated the critical day length (day length at which 50 % of all offspring switch to diapause) with latitude of origin.
+I used a linear mixed-effects model of form
+PRC ~ latitude + 1|(study nested in species)
+ and weighted the model by the inverse of the standard error of the critical day length estimate (todo).
+Although the relationship appears exponential, box-cox transformation (sqrt) did not improve model fit or residual structure (box-cox gives wide range of transformations, 95% ~0.2-0.8).
+The effect size reported shuold be slope (measured in h/°N) +CI and Fisher's Z transform of pearson's r.

+## correlation of slope in photoperiodic response with variability/predictability

+To get estimates of predictability/variability/mean winter at the study site, I averaged the estimates from the 5 closest stations within a 5° radius (weighted by 1/euclidian distance).
+I then correlated winter unpredictability and variability with the slope of the PRCs using the following model: slope ~ variability*predictability + (1|study in species) (todo) where individuals slopes were weghted by the inverse of their standard error, and scaled by the study mean. (todo).
+I did the same model for parameter d, the maximum diapause incidence each population reaches (todo).
+The preferred output is sqrt(adjusted R²) and slope +CI, though the random effects may require different approach The predictability estimate comes from the colour-of-noise approach, if possible only using data from winter onset +- 1 month (todo).

+## exploratory analyses
+The color-of noise approach was only adopted after seeing preliminary results, so one could argue it is not strictly hypothesis-testing (though I think it is improving on the method rather than data-mining).
+The following real exploratory analyses are planned: using color of noise of the whole year (instead of noise of only +- 1 month around winter onset) splitting data into subgroups (lepidoptera, diptera, other) and testing checking which species are positive, and potential bet-hedgers

 # details